chiefcody/-23B4213_LLM-/README.md

           Wordnet Lemmatizer

+Why Lemmatization?

+For uses like ChatBOTs these above techniques cannot be used for that we have Lemmatization lemmatizetion all these particular problems bcoz it has dictoniary of all the root words

-Lemmatization technique is like stemming.
+This technique is like stemming.
 The output we will get after lemmatization is called 'lemma', which is a root word rather than root stem, the output of stemming.
 After lemmatization, we will be getting a valid word that means the same thing.
+Application of Wordnet Lemmatizor : Q&A ,  ChatBots , text summarisation

+Stopwords
+eliminate words that are so widely used
+Breaking down paragraphs exluding all stopwords with the help of stemming

+Parts of Speech tagging

+Parts-of-Speech tagging is like giving words their grammar labels in a sentence.

+Named Entity Recognition

+It's is like a fancy spellchecker that highlights important names in text, like people, places, and organizations.
+It helps computers understand the "who, what, where" of text data.

+              Converting Text into Vectors

+1) One Hot Encoded
+2) Bag of Words
+3) TF-IDF
+4) Word2Vec
+5) Avg Word2Vec

+   1) One Hot Encoded

+Vocabulary (Unique Words)   : The   Good   Bad   Pizza   is   Amazing